 She was shaking too, trapped in its stare.
 A car sped past, its lights fading into the night.
-A decision was needed.
-A diagnosis.
+A diagnosis was needed.
+A decision.
 A verdict.
 She considered driving home; thought of her bed.
 But — that wasn’t right.
 Was it?
 She knew what was expected.
 She knew she had to take responsibility.
 She had to end its suffering.
 That was the civilised thing to do.
 The humane thing.
 If the roles were reversed, and the deer was standing over her, she’d want the same.
 Right?
 She’d never killed anything before.
-Not really — she’d set mouse traps and swatted insects, but that was different.
+Not really.
+She’d set mouse traps and swatted insects, but that was different.
 Wasn’t it?
 This was basically her size.
 It felt more.
 Probably.
 That meant something.
 It had to.
 She looked around for a rock.
 But even if she found one big enough she’d hardly be able to lift it.
 She had some tools in the car…

 She stood over the animal, wrench in hand.
 She wondered if she’d eaten deer before.
 If she’d eaten it she should be able to kill it, right?
 She’d certainly eaten other things — other animals — and if she was content to eat meat, but not to kill for it, that was hypocrisy.
 Wasn’t it?
 She raised the tool over her head.
 Such a beautiful animal.
 One deft blow should do it.